chiamara02/simulation_project/evaluation.md

 ## 2. Metrics & Variance Reduction

 ### 2.1 Estimate Distributions of Influencing Variables
-- [ ] Plot or fit probability distributions for:
+- [x ] Plot or fit probability distributions for:
-  - [ ] Outside temperature
+  - [x] Outside temperature
-  - [ ] Window state (markov chain)
+  - [ ] Window state (markov chain) (no time)
-  - [ ] Sensor noise (Gaussian)
+  - [ ] Sensor noise (Gaussian) (no time)
-  result: have a distribution for each variable
+  result: have a distribution for each variable, qq plot for temp distribution and original temp data, quantiles plot

 ### 2.2 Stratified Metrics Recalculation
-- [ ] Define bins or quantiles for stratification:
+- [x] Define bins or quantiles for stratification:
-  - [ ] Outside temperature (e.g., cold, moderate, hot)
+  - [x] Outside temperature (e.g., cold, moderate, hot)
-  - [ ] Window state (open, closed, semi-open)
+  - [ ] Window state (open, closed, semi-open) (we probably do not have time for this)
-  - [ ] Noise level (low, high)
-- [ ] Recalculate metrics (metrics in metrics.py) for each stratum
+- [x] Recalculate metrics (metrics in metrics.py) for each stratum
-- [ ] Compare variance before and after stratification
+- [x] Compare variance before and after stratification
-  result: have a file like aggregated_metrics_py but with a column indicating controller and a column indicating scenario(unique table)
+  result: have tables showing variance reduction and ci plot showing the reduction of ci for the mean

 ### 2.3 Discuss
 - [ ] Summarize insights from: